 I'm a botanist and horticulturist with a longstanding interest in edible and useful plants.
 I founded an alternative seed company called Future Foods and I also worked in the Heritage Seed Library at Ryton Gardens, HDRA, growing heirloom vegetables for distribution to the members.
-I'm currently engaged in weed research.
-The theory is I'll get a PhD out of it.
 I'm the only person I know who has tried to grow Japanese knotweed and failed.

 Other interests include walking, cycling, music and natural history.